141 Atkins Street, Middletown, CT 06457 • Phone: 860-346-1270 • Fax: 203-237-9596

 The digester is a closed container, so odors are eliminated from the beginning.
 The methane produced by the decomposition is captured and burned.

-Some energy keeps the digester at the proper temperature in colder climates.
+Some energy is required to keep the digester at the proper temperature in colder climates.

 It also powers a generator to produce electricity for use on the farm.